jsborjesson/keymail/docs/getting-started.md

 gem 'keymail'
 ```

-Then run this to install it
+Then run this to install it:

 ```bash
 # install the gem